ROBOTIS-GIT/emanual/docs/jp/parts/controller/opencm904.md

 ```

 #### [Compiler Settings (Linux)](#compiler-settings-linux)
-Since the OpenCM9.04 libraries is built for 32 bit platform, 64 bit PC needs the 32 bit compiler relevants for the ArduinoIDE.
+Since the OpenCM9.04 libraries is built for 32 bit platform, 64 bit PC needs the 32 bit compiler relevants for the Arduino IDE.
 ```
 sudo apt-get install libncurses5-dev:i386
 ```